siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 its modulation delay over a known longitudinal distance against a reference beam.

+In a Mach-Zehnder there is a split phase and a recombination phase, and these are not the same spatial operation run backward.
+The first beam splitter sends one bright incident beam into two bright arm beams.
+Recombination instead recovers one coherent two-beam flux and only then distributes it across the complementary output arms.
+The loaded-branch question belongs to this recombination phase, not to the initial split.

 The standard expectation is that the selected bright region and the reference beam have the same propagation speed.
 The loaded-branch expectation uses the same electromagnetic loading effect as dielectric slowing: if the selected